vibe-code-inc/pm-board-experiment/src/lib/features.spec.md

 - Write unit tests for utility functions
 - Document utility functions with clear JSDoc comments
 - Optimize performance for frequently used utilities
+- Ensure utilities are tree-shakable for better bundle size optimization

 ## Utility Categories
 The lib directory includes the following categories of utilities: